The holidays are a perfect time to make this homemade Cranberry Orange Liqueur recipe

 You can enjoy it as an after-dinner sip, or mix it with Champagne to make a Cranberry Orange Champagne cocktail.

-This liqueur is quick to make because it takes just about 30-minutes to prepare and only needs 2 weeks to “marinate” in the refrigerator.
-This beauty also makes a great gift!
+This homemade cranberry liqueur is quick to make because it takes just about 30-minutes to prepare and only needs 2 weeks to “marinate” in the refrigerator.

 Cranberry Orange Liqueur is gorgeous to look at and even better to drink!
 It has a hint of cinnamon so it’s perfect for the holidays.
 Maybe you have some beautiful old sherry or cordial glasses hiding in the back of your china cabinet?
 Time to get those out and serve this liqueur!

-Step by step instructions makes this recipe really easy.
-You will need to strain this recipe twice when you make it and once again after it is marinated, so be sure to have a fine woven strainer available, or cheesecloth.
+Step-by-step instructions are below to make this recipe really easy.
+You will strain this recipe twice when you make it, so be sure to have a fine woven strainer available, or cheesecloth.

 Step 2: Bring everything to a boil and continue boiling until cranberries pop or burst open.